AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 e.
 Integrate Panorama with Aviatrix Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the Aviatrix Controller->Firewall Network->Vendor Integration->Firewall Manager (Panorama), fill out all the required information and save.

-This step can also be done right after step a.
+After this step, the Panorama and PAN firewalls are attached to the controller.

 4. API calls